RedHatRanger/RHCA9_EX374/practice_labs/06_managing_content_collections.md

-# Lab: Content Collection Management
+# Lab: Managing Content Collections

 This lab covers the "Create and manage Ansible content collections" objective of the EX374 exam.
 You'll learn how to create, install, and use Ansible content collections.